talk2MeGooseman/docker-rails-starter-setup/README.md

 * If you find that you want different to run all sort of commands on your rails app then you can do the following:

-        docker-compose run web bin/bash
+        docker-compose run web bash

-	This will open a command line session inside your web container allowing you to quickly run rake tasks, rails console and use other utils without the need to having to prepend `docker-compose run web` all the time
+	This will open a command line session inside your web container allowing you to quickly run rake tasks, rails console and use other utils without the need of having to prepend `docker-compose run web` all the time